kiarashkingdom/telegram-btc-price-bot/README.md

 <a name="english"></a>
 ## 🇬🇧 English

-Simple Telegram bot that gets BTC price from KuCoin every 10 seconds and sends to your channel.
+Telegram bot that gets BTC price from KuCoin every 10 seconds and sends to your channel.

 ### Installation

 1. Install dependencies:
 ```
+pip install pyTelegramBotAPI
-pip install pyTelegramBotAPI requests
+pip install requests
 ```

 2. Set your token and channel: